 The School Committee's official policy manual will be considered a public record and will be available for inspection at the Superintendent's office.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 File: BGF

 SUSPENSION OF POLICIES

 The operation of any section or sections of School Committee policies not established by law or contract may be temporarily suspended by a two-thirds vote of Committee members present at any regular or special meeting.
 Any action to suspend policy must be reviewed at the next scheduled meeting and will be so noted on the agenda for that meeting.